Fall Trees - Nature’s Autumn Masterpiece (And Why We Love Them)

 3. Red Oak (Quercus rubra)

 Towering up to 75 feet, red oaks are large, fall trees that drape landscapes in russet-red leaves persisting into winter.
+For more on the science and splendor of these trees, explore our article on Red Trees.
 Their acorns sustain wildlife like deer and turkeys, while their robust structure withstands urban pollution.

 4. Sourwood (Oxydendrum arboreum)

-This underrated small tree with fall color offers multi-season appeal: delicate white summer flowers precede a stunning autumn display of simultaneous crimson and gold foliage.
-Its compact size (25–30 feet) suits urban yards.
+This underrated small tree with fall color offers multi-season appeal: delicate white summer flowers precede a stunning autumn display of simultaneous crimson and gold foliage, and its compact size (25–30 feet) suits urban yards.
+For more on these blooming beauties, check out our guide on Flower Tree.

 5. Sweetgum (Liquidambar styraciflua)